Section Two: Student Rights and Responsibilities

 These guidelines apply to students taking Ashford University classes.
 Students should be aware that other universities and testing agencies (which administer standardized tests such as the Graduate Record Exam and Law School Admission Test) may require more extensive documentation, and should check out their requirements well in advance.

-*Disability is defined by the ADA as “a physical or mental impairment that substantially limits one or more of the major life activities, a record of such an impairment or being regarded as having such an impairment.”
-42 U.S.C 126 §12102
+*Disability is defined by the ADA as “a physical or mental impairment with respect to an individual that (a) substantially limits one or more of the major life activities, (b) a record of such an impairment or (c) being regarded as having such an impairment...”
+42 U.S.C §12102

-**Revisions to Title III regulations provide, “When considering requests for modifications, accommodations, or auxiliary aids or services, the entity gives considerable weight to documentation of past modifications, accommodations, or auxiliary aids or services received in similar testing situations, as well as such modifications, accommodations, or related aids and services provided in response to an Individualized Education Program (IEP) provided under IDEA or a plan describing services provided pursuant to section 504 of the Rehabilitation Act of 1973” (28 C.F.R. § 36.309(b)(1)(v))
+**Revisions to Title III regulations provide, “When considering requests for modifications, accommodations, or auxiliary aids or services, the entity gives considerable weight to documentation of past modifications, accommodations, or auxiliary aids or services received in similar testing situations, as well as such modifications, accommodations, or related aids and services provided in response to an Individualized Education Program (IEP) provided under [IDEA] or a plan describing services provided pursuant to section 504 of the Rehabilitation Act of 1973 as amended.”
+(28 C.F.R. § 36.309(b)(1)(v))

 Students who believe they are in need of accommodations should contact the Office of Student Access and Wellness at email@example.com or review general information regarding disability services and accommodations at www.ashford.edu/accessandwellness.
 Students who have a concern about their disability accommodations may contact the Student Access and Wellness Manager.
-Formal complaints will be handled in accordance with the Ashford University Grievance Procedure for Student Complaints.
+Formal complaints will be handled in accordance with the Grievance Procedure for Student Complaints which is outlined in this section of the Catalog.

 For additional information on Campus Accessibility for Students with Disabilities see the Student Services, Health, and Safety section of this Catalog.